dessn/Pippin/README.md

       VARIANT: vanilla # or "variational" or "bayesian".
 Defaults to "vanilla"
       REDSHIFT: True  # Use redshift info when classifying.
 Defaults to True.
       NORM: cosmo_quantile  # How to normalise LCs.
 Other options are "perfilter", "cosmo", "global" or "cosmo_quantile".
+      CYCLIC: True  # Defaults to True for vanilla and variational model
+      SEED: 0  # Sets random seed.
+Defaults to 0.
 ```

 #### SNIRF Classifier